-Which tools do you use to manage social media accounts?
+Question: What tools do you use to manage social media accounts?

 Answer: Social media management tools can help you schedule content, analyze engagement, create compelling visual content, and conduct thorough social listening.
 Some of the industry-standard tools worth mentioning in a job interview include Hootsuite, Buffer, Later, and Sprout Social.
 Organizational platforms like Trello, Google Sheets, or Airtable often come in handy for social media experts, particularly as they coordinate with marketing, development, and PR teams.
 Familiarity with Google Analytics is also a must and is worth mentioning in your interview.

 - What strategies would you use to generate leads?

 - Tell me a story.
 What makes a good story?

 As a Social Media Manager or Social Media Specialist, you will be representing the company’s brand, interacting with their customers, and working closely with other departments.
 Employers will want to make sure you have the right personality and passion for the role.

-How would you handle a negative customer review or comment?
+Question: How would you handle a negative customer review or comment?

 Answer: Your employer will be relying on you to be the first point of contact for the brand in many cases.
 How you handle criticisms from the community will be a crucial point in considering whether or not you’re the right candidate.
 You should emphasize how a negative review or comment is even more important to you than a positive one, and how you try to resolve any issues as quickly and transparently as possible.
 When that’s not an option, you take the conversation offline so you can find other ways to make sure they’re satisfied

-- Describe your working style.
+- Please tell us about your preferred working style.

 - Why do you want to work with us?

 - Please tell us three of your strengths and three weaknesses.